 A Complete Guide to Manaslu Circuit Trek

 The Manaslu Circuit trek is one of the best off-the-beaten-trail treks in Nepal.
-Situated in one of the remote and most isolated regions of Nepal, Manaslu trekking offers you an immense trekking experience.
+In one of Nepal’s remote and most isolated regions, Manaslu trekking offers you an immense trekking experience.
 This Manaslu Circuit Trek is located in the Manaslu Conservation Area that takes you to the foothill of the world’s 8th-highest peak.
 This trek is a perfect alternative for those travel enthusiasts who have conquered Annapurna Circuit or Everest Base Camp.

 Manaslu Trekking is an adventurous journey filled with nature, culture, high altitudes, and unforgettable memories.
 It is a 15-day trek that starts at Soti Khola and ends at Beshi Sahar.

 Manaslu Circuit Trek Highlights

 - Explore the wildlife, flora, fauna, and beautiful landscape of the Manaslu region.

 - Experience the Tibetan and Nepalese Cultures.